Meet The Team: Jan

-Jan is our head seamstress and sample machinist here at Euphorie Studios.
+Jan is the head seamstress, sample machinist, and award-winning couture wedding dressmaker at Euphorie Studios.
 She's been at Keoula's side since day one, back in 1999.
 Jan's expertise, technical knowledge, and immense skill as a seamstress have been vital factors in the growth of Euphorie Studios over the years, so I wanted to sit down and pick Jan's brain on all things related to working at Euphorie.

 Where did you get your start as a seamstress?